Hive-Systems/pyfair/docs/getting_started.rst

 Overview
 --------

-If you are already familiar with FAIR, please skip to "Usage".
+If you are already familiar with FAIR, please skip to "Usage". <TODO LINK>

 `Factor Analysis for Information Risk ("FAIR")
 <https://en.wikipedia.org/wiki/Factor_analysis_of_information_risk>`_
 is a methodology for analyzing cybersecurity risk.
-In a general sense, it work by breaking risk into its individual components.
+In a general sense, it works by breaking risk into its individual components.
 These components can then be measured or estimated numerically, allowing for a quantitiative calculation of risk as a whole.